-COBALT advised Alexela, the leading energy group of Estonia, in taking of a loan of 37 million euros from the Sihtasutus KredEx, a financing institution established by the Estonian Ministry of Economic Affairs and Communications.
+COBALT advised Alexela, the leading energy group of Estonia, on taking a loan of 37 million euro from the Sihtasutus KredEx, a financing institution established by the Estonian Ministry of Economic Affairs and Communications.

 The loan was granted by SA KredEx to Alexela Varahalduse AS, the holding company of Alexela Group, pursuant to the decision of the Government of the Republic and in accordance with the State aid Temporary Framework of the European Commission within the context of the outbreak of COVID-19.
 The loan which was granted enables Alexela, among other things, to maintain more than 500 jobs in Kiviõli Keemiatööstus, a company belonging to Alexela group, which in turn means that the living conditions of more than 1500 persons, in terms of households, will be maintained by Kiviõli Keemiatööstus as the biggest employer in Kiviõli.